Efficient generation of entangled multi-photon graph states from a single atom: Abstract

 \section{Abstract}

-Entanglement is a powerful concept with an enormous potential for scientific and technological advances \cite{Bennett2000}.
-A central focus in modern research is to extend the generation and control of entangled states from few to many qubits, and protect them against decoherence \cite{Preskill2018}.
-Optical photons play a prominent role as these qubit carriers are naturally robust and easy to manipulate.
+The central technological appeal of quantum science resides in exploiting quantum effects, such as entanglement, for a variety of applications including computing, communication and sensing \cite{Bennett2000}.
+The overarching challenge in these fields is to address, control and protect systems of many qubits against decoherence \cite{Preskill2018}.
+Against this backdrop, optical photons, naturally robust and easy to manipulate, represent ideal qubit carriers.
 However, the most successful technique to date for creating photonic entanglement \cite{Zhong2018} is inherently probabilistic and therefore subject to severe scalability limitations.
-Here we avoid these by implementing a deterministic protocol \cite{Schoen2005,Lindner2009,Wilk2008} with a single memory atom in a cavity \cite{Reiserer2015}.
+Here we report the implementation of a deterministic protocol \cite{Schoen2005,Lindner2009,Wilk2008} for the creation of photonic entanglement with a single memory atom in a cavity \cite{Reiserer2015}.
 We interleave controlled single-photon emissions with tailored atomic qubit rotations to efficiently grow Greenberger-Horne-Zeilinger states \cite{Greenberger1989} of up to 14 photons and linear cluster states \cite{Hein2006} of up to 12 photons with a fidelity lower bounded by 76(6)\% and 56(4)\%, respectively.
 Thanks to a source-to-detection efficiency of 43.18(7)\% per photon we measure these large states about once every minute, orders of magnitude faster than in any previous experiment \cite{Schwartz2016,Istrati2020,Yao2012,Zhong2018,Yang2021}.
 In the future, this rate could be increased even further, the scheme could be extended to two atoms in a cavity \cite{Langenfeld2021,Welte2018}, or several sources could be quantum mechanically coupled \cite{Daiss2021}, to generate higher-dimensional cluster states \cite{Russo2019}.
-Our work therefore removes a long-standing obstacle towards scalable measurement-based quantum computation \cite{Raussendorf2001,Briegel2009} and communication \cite{Zwerger2012,Borregaard2020}.
+Overcoming the limitations encountered by probabilistic schemes for photonic entanglement generation, our results may offer a way towards scalable measurement-based quantum computation \cite{Raussendorf2001,Briegel2009} and communication \cite{Zwerger2012,Borregaard2020}.

 Entanglement plays a crucial role in quantum information science.
 For multi-qubit systems, many of the states considered, e.g. for entanglement purification, secret sharing, quantum error correction as well as interferometric measurements, belong to the family of graph states \cite{Hein2006}.
 Two prominent examples are Greenberger-Horne-Zeilinger (GHZ) and cluster states, which are central ingredients for various measurement-based quantum information protocols \cite{Briegel2009,Zwerger2012,Borregaard2020}.
 One-way quantum computing \cite{Raussendorf2001}, for instance, represents a conceptually appealing alternative to its circuit-based counterpart.
 Instead of carrying out unitary quantum-logic gates, computation relies on adaptive single-qubit measurements.
 This operational easing comes at the price that a multi-qubit entangled resource state, a cluster state, needs to be prepared in advance.